-Nobody likes giving up too much income to Uncle Sam in the form of taxes.
+Nobody likes paying Uncle Sam too much income in taxes.
 To reduce tax liabilities, taxpayers seek out tax shelters.
-A tax shelter reduces taxable income, which results in a lower tax bill.
+A tax shelter reduces taxable income, resulting in a lower tax bill.

 So then, where are people finding tax shelters, and how do you get one?
-First, a tax shelter isn’t a product that you can buy to shield income from taxes.
-Instead, it’s a combination of deductions through expenses, credits, and workplace benefits.
+First, a tax shelter isn’t a product you can buy to shield income from taxes.
+Instead, it combines deductions through expenses, credits, and workplace benefits.
 The shelter also depends on what type of profit-generating endeavors a person is involved in.

 The Most Common Tax Shelter